bwheel181/stock-tracker/README.md

 - MERN stack

 **Major TODOS**
+- [ ] Move the Quand services to a seperate Go service
 - [ ] Convert backend to Typescript
 - [ ] Convert frontend to Typescript
 - [ ] Refactor react components and make more reusable for other projects